cpp

 The C++ memory organization has to respect the basic requirements of an operating system, but the rest is up to C++.

-The basic requirements of an operating system
+Basic requirements of an operating system

 When we run a program, it becomes a process of an operating system, and a task a processor is executing.
 A process manages its memory within the limits imposed by the operating system.
-An operating system offers a process two types of memory: read-only, and read-write.
+An operating system offers a process two types of memory: read-only and read-write.

 The read-only memory stores the code of the program (i.e., the processor instructions), and the const data known at compile time, e.g., string literals.
 This memory is shared by all processes of the same program, which can be a substantial saving for a large program run in a large number (e.g., a web server).